bmccoy04/VsLiveOrlando/11142017/keynote.md

-This will be where i put notes about the Keynote
+This will be where i put notes about the Keynote and stuff